Molly Christian Tyler

 For starters, it provides several templates for a wide range of literary feats, including novels, short stories, scripts, and academic papers:

 There are also two different ways to outline or plan your project out.
-Using Corkboard, you can create, order, and view notecards on the various sections of your piece:
+Using the Corkboard, you can create, order, and view notecards for the various sections of your piece:

 There’s also a more traditional Outliner that lists each chapter and scene in your project.
-You can include key information here, such as what stage this portion of the text is at (first, revised, or final draft) and your target word count.
+You can include key information here, such as the status of this portion of the text (first, revised, or final draft) and your target word count.
 There’s even a handy progress bar to show you how close you are to your goal:

 One of my personal favorite features of Scrivener, however, is the ability to import various kinds of research right into the app.
 I’ve used this to keep track of sources for academic papers, as well as to note important information about my settings and characters in fictional pieces.